hiteshtara/iter.js/README.md

 # iter.js - adds Iterators to JavaScript

 ## Introduction
-This library allows you to write data processing statements using syntax similar to C# LINQ or Java 8 streams.
-For example:
+This library allows you to write data processing statements using syntax similar to C# LINQ or Java 8 streams, for example:
 ```javascript
 var firstTenPrimes = iter.range(2, 100)
     .filter(function(n) { return isPrime(n); })
     .take(10)
     .toArray();
 ```
-additionaly it provides shorter syntax named "quick" that alows you to drop `function` and `return` from lambda expressions e.g:
+additionaly it provides shorter syntax named _quick_ that alows you to drop `function` and `return` from lambda expressions e.g:
 ```javascript
 var onlyEven = iter.range(0, 100)
     .filter('$ % 2 === 0')
     .toArray();
 ```
-In this case `'$ % 2 === 0'` is a quick expression (quicks are compiled using `eval` and they doesn't support closures).
+Here `'$ % 2 === 0'` is a _quick_ expression (_quicks_ are compiled using `eval` and they doesn't support closures).

 ## What can be iterated over?
 Currently iter.js supports iterating over arrays, objects and generators (functions).